debraysimon/tpxle-doc/docs/D-Reference/IdentifyTrackerModel/README.md

-# Identifying the tracker model & Firmware
+# Identifying the tracker model & firmware

 It is important to identify the tracker model when updating the firmware or knowing the features of the tracker.
 The tracker model can be easily identified by the first 10 digits of DevEUI.